czembower/vault-auditor/README.md

   -tlsSkipVerify
         Skip TLS verification of the Vault server's certificate -token string
-        Vault token with a policy that allows listing all API paths
+        Vault token with an appropriate audit policy
 ```

 ## Recommended Policy